chw3k5/Wordler/README.md

 ### Install Git
 https://git-scm.com/downloads

-make sure to install gitbash it you are on Windows
+Make sure to install gitbash it you are on Windows.

-### install Python
+### Install Python
 https://www.python.org/downloads/